Nigerian clerk: "I didn't say snake swallowed $100,000"

 "The staff and others in her category that are found culpable have been suspended and will be handed over to appropriate authorities," he added.

+The clerk, identified as Philomena Chiesche, denied the allegations, claiming the exam board invented the story about the snake.

-The clerk, however, denied the allegations saying they were "formulated."
-She accused the exam board of "giving" her name to authorities whom, according to her, had yet to "question" about the missing funds.
+She also accused the exam board of turning her in to authorities, who she claims still haven't questioned her about the missing funds.

 "I did not say any money was swallowed by a snake.
 Nobody questioned me about that case.
 I am just a clerk and I serve under directors who are accounting officers.
 I wonder why they are personalizing the case?"
 Chieshe told CNN.